What Is Protocol Data Unit

 PDU and Different Network Models: TCP/IP Model

 While the OSI model provides a comprehensive framework, the Transmission Control Protocol/Internet Protocol (TCP/IP) model is more commonly used in practice.
 The TCP/IP model is a simpler, four-layer model, but the concept of PDUs remains.
 The correspondence between OSI layers and TCP/IP layers isn't perfectly one-to-one.
-The mapping is approximate:

-Transport Layer (TCP/IP): Equivalent to OSI's transport layer.
+• Transport Layer (TCP/IP): Equivalent to OSI's transport layer.
 The PDU is a segment (TCP) or a datagram (UDP).

-Internet Layer (TCP/IP): Equivalent to OSI's network layer.
+• Internet Layer (TCP/IP): Equivalent to OSI's network layer.
 The PDU is a packet.

 Examples of PDUs in Action

 Let's consider a simple example: sending an email.
 The email (data) is initially prepared by the email client (application layer).
 It then passes through the presentation layer (potentially undergoing encryption), session layer (establishing a connection), and transport layer (segmented into TCP segments with sequence numbers and checksums).
 The TCP segments are then encapsulated into IP packets (network layer) containing source and destination IP addresses.
-These packets are further encapsulated into frames (data link layer) with MAC addresses and control information before being transmitted as bits (physical layer) across the network.
+Consider this: these packets are further encapsulated into frames (data link layer) with MAC addresses and control information before being transmitted as bits (physical layer) across the network.
 The recipient's system reverses this process through decapsulation, delivering the email to the recipient's email client.

 The Importance of PDUs in Network Security